rbind/apreshill/content/blog/2021-07-26-officedown/index.markdown

 >
 > [Issue thread](https://github.com/rstudio/rmarkdown/issues/2158)

 So officedown is definitely the answer for many users who wish to go beyond what the rmarkdown package can offer.
+For more on editable graphic workflows with R, Shannon has a [great blog post](https://www.pipinghotdata.com/posts/2020-09-22-exporting-editable-ggplot-graphics-to-powerpoint-with-officer-and-purrr/).

 ## What is officedown?